Planar Geometry and Image Recovery from Motion-Blur: Experiments

 To perform quantitative evaluation of our proposed scheme for normal and latent image estimation, we created a dataset of synthetic examples comprising of 10 blurred images corresponding to 3D scenes with single and multiple planes.
 We verify the performance of our normal estimation scheme by finding the angular error between the ground truth normal and estimated normal.
 For the performance comparison of our deblurring scheme, we have used PSNR (Peak Signal to Noise Ratio) and SSIM (Structural Similarity Measure) values of the restored images calculated with respect to the corresponding ground truth images.
 These values are compared with state-of-the-art deblurring approaches, by generating their results using the implementations provided by respective authors.

-A synthetic example of a single layer scene blurred using in-plane translational motion of the camera and plane normal $\textbf{n} = [0 \ 0.2425 \ 0.9701]^T$ is shown in Fig.~\ref{synth1}.
-Using our algorithm, the estimated value of normal for this image is $[0.0518 \ 0.3117 \ 0.9488]^T$ which is quite close to the true normal (the angular error is $5.1$ degrees).
 Fig.~\ref{synth2} and Fig.~\ref{synth3} show synthetic examples corresponding to a $2$ and a $3$ layer scenes, respectively.
 In both cases, images were blurred using camera motion involving translations and rotations and the background was set to be fronto-parallel.
 While the foreground layer of example in Fig.~\ref{synth2} was blurred using ${n} = [0 \ -0.3162 \ 0.9701]^T$, we used the normals $[0.3162 \ 0 \ 0.9487]^T$ and $[-0.3162 \ 0 \ 0.9487]^T$ for the two foreground layers in Fig.~\ref{synth3}.
 For scene in Fig.~\ref{synth2}, the estimated normals using the proposed method was found to be $[-0.07 \ -0.3533 \ 0.8956]^T$ and $[-0.1 \ -0.1 \ 0.92]^T$ which amounts to an average error of $7.8$ degrees.
 Proceeding similarly for Fig.~\ref{synth3}, the average angular error for the three normals was found to be $6.6$ degrees.
 The average angular error for our synthetic dataset is $8.15$ degrees.